Think like a software tester.

 • Dr Edward de Bono: "Lateral thinking is a systematic way of approaching creative thinking."

-• Think like a chess player and try to test fast like you play blitz or rapid chess because we are usually given less than necessary time to make our testing done.
+• Think like a chess player and try to test fast like you play blitz or rapid chess because we are usually given less than the necessary time to get our testing done.

 "The combination player thinks forward; he starts from the given position, and tries the forceful moves in his mind." - Emanuel Lasker